 Laredo Midstream has fully and unconditionally guaranteed the 2019 Notes, the 2022 Notes and the Senior Secured Credit Facility.
 In accordance with practices accepted by the SEC, Laredo has prepared condensed consolidating financial statements in order to quantify the assets, results of operations and cash flows of Laredo Midstream as a subsidiary guarantor.
-The following condensed consolidating balance sheets as of December 31, 2013 and 2012, and condensed consolidating statements of operations and condensed consolidating statements of cash flows each for the years ended December 31, 2013, 2012 and 2011, present financial information for Laredo on a stand-alone basis (carrying any investment in subsidiaries under the equity method), financial information for the Laredo Midstream on a stand-alone basis (carrying any investment in subsidiaries under the equity method), and the consolidation and elimination entries necessary to arrive at the information for the Company on a condensed consolidated basis.
+The following condensed consolidating balance sheets as of December 31, 2013 and 2012, and condensed consolidating statements of operations and condensed consolidating statements of cash flows each for the years ended December 31, 2013, 2012 and 2011, present financial information for Laredo on a stand-alone basis (carrying any investment in subsidiaries under the equity method), financial information for the Laredo Midstream on a stand-alone basis (carrying any investment in subsidiaries under the company on a condensed consolidated basis.
 Deferred income taxes for Laredo Midstream are recorded on Laredo's statements of financial position, statements of operations and statements of cash flow as a flow-through entity for income tax purposes.
 Laredo and Laredo Midstream are not restricted from making distributions.